N8sGit/group_project_2/README.md

 ## Project 2 Overview
 # This project explored using Machine Learning to predict the quality of Vinho Verde wine (Red and White) from Portugal's northwest region.

+Started with project ideation, sourcing data & transforming it using excel and python to a usable dataframe and csv file.
+Then used Power BI to quickly gather insights on the downloaded dataset and assess the feasibility of our hypothesis.
+Python was used for formatting and exploratory data analysis.
+The new layout was stored as a standard CSV file that was read into our code as a dataframe.
+Github was used for code repository, presentation deck and README file.
+Finally built visualizations using Matplotlib.
+Both top-down and bottom-up approachs were adopted to define the narrative, synthesizing of information/charts, and ensuring they answer the questions we set out to address.

 ### Team members
 * Elizabeth Arias <br/>
 * Dawn Kim <br/>